Address

 Medium to strong breezes are always possible here, mainly because the bay is open to the northeast and this is where downwinds from the mainland come from.
 Paddling then becomes difficult, exhausting and, depending on the wind strength, also dangerous.

-At the end of the breakwater on Meline Beach there are larger rock formations below the water surface, so it is better to paddle around the breakwater!
+At the end of the breakwater on Meline Beach there are larger rock formations below the water surface, so it is better to paddle around the breakwater in a wide arc.

-You'll also find partly sharp-edged rock around the island of Školjic Veli and on many shores.
+There are also some sharp-edged rocks around the island of Školjic Veli and on many shores.

 There is ship and boat traffic in the bay and in the port of Čižići.
 You can paddle in the small harbor, but caution is advised.